M-Zusman/MHAntennaPod/README.md

 # Official Making History Podcast App

-This project is a development branch of **MyApp**, based on [AntennaPod](https://github.com/AntennaPod/AntennaPod), an open-source podcast manager.
+This project is a development branch of **Making History**, based on [AntennaPod](https://github.com/AntennaPod/AntennaPod), an open-source podcast manager.

 ## License